zedeska/apple-music-alac-downloader-tweaked/README.md

 # Apple Music ALAC Downloader
 Original script by Sorrow.
-Modified by me to include some fixes and improvements.
+Modified by alacleaker to include some fixes and improvements.

 ## How to use
 1. Create a virtual device on Android Studio with a image that doesn't have Google APIs.